Updated February 15, 2020.

 Pollock Country Park

 Just a short 10-minute train ride from the city sits Pollock Country Park.
-The huge 360+ acre park is a dreamy oasis and escape from the hustle and bustle of Glasgow in a woodland setting.
+The huge 360+ acre park is a dreamy oasis and escape from the hustle and bustle of the city in a woodland setting.
 Here you’ll find lush gardens, highland cows and more dogs than you can throw a stick at.
 You could easily spend a day getting lost here, so you want my recommendation?
 Embrace it.

 Pack some lunch, a good playlist or an even better book and allow yourself to decompress from all the travelling.
 If you’ve recently been flying walking barefoot along the grass is one of the best ways to ground yourself, reset your energy and reintroduce yourself to the world down below.

 This sleepy seaside town is a short (1 hour) train ride away from Glasgow Central Station and worth a visit if you want to escape the city for a day.
 While here check out Hill House furnished and designed by world-renowned Glasgow architect Charle’s Rennie McIntosh.

 If you’re feeling brave and the weather’s in your favour the scenic cycle up to Loch Lomond will be one to remember.
 As the round trip will take around 5-6 hours it’s best to leave early in the morning to make the most of the day.

 Alternatively, you can grab the train from Central Station which takes about 1.5 hours or rent a car to get there in under an hour (traffic dependent).
 Once there enjoy taking in the breathtaking views at the largest Loch in Scotland and walk/cycle to your heart’s content.
 Check out this great blog post for 10 things to do in Loch Lomond.